DPI-WE/service-objects/content.md

 - **Enhanced Testability**: Service Objects can be tested in isolation, allowing for more comprehensive and faster unit tests.

 ## Quiz
-- **Question 1: What is the primary role of a Service Object in Rails applications?**
+- What is the primary role of a Service Object in Rails applications?
 - To manage database migrations
   - Incorrect.
-Service Objects are not used for database management but for encapsulating business logic.
+Service Objects are not used for database migrations.
 - To encapsulate specific business logic in a reusable class
   - Correct!
 Service Objects are designed to encapsulate and execute a specific piece of business logic, promoting cleaner and more maintainable code.
 - To serve as the primary interface for the Rails application